karlscholz/AutoSys-TurtlebotRos2/docs/foxy_pc.md

 Check if the messages are recieved by the Pi.
 If it's not working, a common cause is that the firewall is enabled.
 Disable the firewall on both devices by running

     sudo ufw disable

+You can also run the bringup launch file on the Turtlebot to test if it is driving:

+    ros2 launch turtlebot3_bringup robot.launch.py

+And RViz2 on the PC to see the robot in the simulation:

+    rviz2